CH8: Windows Memory Forensics

 | Processes | windows.pslist |

 Lists running processes by walking the active process links. | Standard process viewing.
-Look for known malware names. |
+Look for known malware names and instance counts. |

 | Processes | windows.psscan |